-Join Richard Stim for an in-depth discussion in this video How long do you need to keep tax records?, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video How long do you need to keep tax records?, part of Taxes and Accounting for Music.

 - Start with the basic rule that the IRS is prohibited…from asking you about returns…that are more than three years old.…That is, three years from the date of your last return.…There are exceptions.…Your tax returns may be based on financial records…that date back more than three years.…For example, you may be claiming five year depreciation…on your Marshall amp.…In cases like that, you should keep records and receipts…for as long as the item may be audited.…In addition, there are exceptions…based on the statute of limitations for various offenses.…